 The effects on a company of the presentation of a petition to wind up the company are extremely serious.
 It is therefore imperative that as soon as the directors are aware that the company is in financial difficulties they should seek advice.
 The TSP Dispute Resolution team have extensive experience helping companies who find themselves in this situation.

 There are alternatives to insolvency.
-A company may be rescued or reorganised by going into Administration (click here to read our Business Briefing on the subject) or a Company Voluntary Arrangement (CVA) may be agreed between the company and its creditors which is then implemented and supervised by an Insolvency Practitioner.
+A company may be rescued or reorganised by going into Administration or a Company Voluntary Arrangement (CVA) may be agreed between the company and its creditors which is then implemented and supervised by an Insolvency Practitioner.
 Click here to read our Business Briefing on CVAs.